Sea Trout Fishing

 But even then, the sea trout seldom plays by the

 rules.
-There may be times and places where sea trout
+There will be times and places where sea trout

 might come readily to a well fished fly but it is